narenranjit/chandrian-theme/README.md

 - `=` is assigned a contrasting color to `==` so you can immediately catch if typo one for the other.

 ![Screenshot](screenshots/js.png)

 ![Screenshot](screenshots/ts.png)

 These rules should apply to most languages but were specifically designed for JS/Typescript.
-If something looks in a specific language, issues/ PRs are welcome.
+If something looks off in a particular language, issues/ PRs are welcome.

 ## HTML